mojochao/configaro/docs/source/usage.rst

 **config module** will override those found in the *defaults* **config module**.

-A **config object** is a `dot-addressable dict <https://github.com/Infinidat/munch>`_ containing **config data**.
+A **config object** is a `dot-addressable dict <https://github.com/Infinidat/munch>`_ containing **config data** loaded from a *defaults* and optional *locals* **config modules**.
 The config object is built by calling the :meth:`configaro.init` API.
 After initialization the config object, or any portion of it, may be queried with the :meth:`configaro.get` API or modified with the :meth:`configaro.put` API.

 A **config property** is a string identifying a config object or config config value in a dot-addressable format, such as ``inner.prop``.